whitews/FlowKit/.github/CONTRIBUTING.md

 trying anyway and if you are new to GitHub, we are willing to guide you on that journey.

-When contributing a new example or making a change to a library please keep your code style consistent with ours.
+When contributing a new example or making a change to the code, please keep your code style consistent with ours.
 We try to stick to the PEP-8 guidelines for Python (https://www.python.org/dev/peps/pep-0008/).

+Finally, make sure all the tests pass before submitting your pull request!
+No submitted code will be reviewed if there are failing tests.
+The complete test suite is run using the `run_tests.py` script found at the root level of the repository.
+For code changes that result in a failing test that you cannot solve, submit or reply to an issue with a description of the problem.
+If you create a new function or method, please write new tests with coverage for all new code.

 #### Do

 * Do use PEP-8 style guidelines
+* Do verify that all tests pass
+* Do write new tests for new functions/methods
-* Do comment your code where necessary
+* Do comment your code where necessary or appropriate
 * Do submit only a single example/feature per pull-request
 * Do include a description of what your example is expected to do
-* Do add details of your example to examples/README.md if it exists

 #### Do not